![]() |

 Typical setup for sharing a CD or DVD drive

-A typical setup is a laptop or a netbook connected via WIFI to a Wireless Broadband Router box and a desktop PC with a DVD drive connected to same Broadband Router via an network cable.
+A typical setup is a laptop or a netbook connected via WIFI to a Wireless Broadband Router box and a desktop PC with a

 But equally, two laptops PCs connected via WIFI or two desktop PCs connected to the LAN with network cables will work just fine.